rolandbernard/ontologyutils/README.md

 ### How to Build

 The project can be build using the Maven command `mvn package`.
-This will create a jar in the target directory `target/ontologyutils-0.0.1.jar` with all the required code and dependencies.
+This will create a jar in the target directory `target/ontologyutils-0.0.1.jar` and a second one in `target/shaded-ontologyutils-0.0.1.jar` with all the required dependencies included.
 If you want to skip running the tests, you can use `mvn package -DskipTests`.

 ### How to Run

 After you have build the project, the generated jar files are not runnable, you will have to specify which app you want to run explicitly.
-You can use the Java command `java -cp target/ontologyutils-0.0.1.jar www.ontologyutils.apps.APPNAME` to run a specific app by replacing `APPNAME` with the app you want to run. e.g.,
+You can use the Java command `java -cp target/shaded-ontologyutils-0.0.1.jar www.ontologyutils.apps.APPNAME` to run a specific app by replacing `APPNAME` with the app you want to run. e.g.,
 ```
-java -cp target/ontologyutils-0.0.1.jar www.ontologyutils.apps.AppAutomatedRepairWeakening src/test/resources/www/ontologyutils/inconsistent-leftpolicies.owl
+java -cp target/shaded-ontologyutils-0.0.1.jar www.ontologyutils.apps.AppAutomatedRepairWeakening src/test/resources/www/ontologyutils/inconsistent-leftpolicies.owl
 ```

 ### Test Ontologies